Thailand recalled that foreign barbers are strictly prohibited to work in the country, as well as 26 other jobs.

 During his first mandate as Prime Minister, Phibun, or Marshal P., engaged in a Thai Cultural Revolution boasting nationalism inspired by Italian fascism.

-As part of his will to raise a Thai nation, he changed the name of the country from Siam to Thailand, encouraged the use of a standardized and common Thai language, and also issued a dozen cultural decrees on how to be a good Thai citizen.
+As part of his will to raise the Thai nation, he changed the name of the country from Siam to Thailand, encouraged the use of a standardized and common Thai language, and also issued a dozen cultural decrees on how to be a good Thai citizen.

 He supported economic nationalism and embraced anti-Chinese sentiments.